-Below are some photos of a healthy Holland Lop kit and its two peanut litter mates.
+Below are some photos of a healthy Holland Lop kit and its three peanut litter mates.
 Note the size differences.
 They are three days old.
-The largest kit (broken blue) has a full tummy, and well-developed legs.
-It was obvious the tiniest kit was a peanut when we checked the litter at birth.
-The larger broken black baby was believed to be healthy at birth and was of similar size to the broken blue, although more prominent eyes were noted.
-After two days, the kit was not gaining weight and weaker hind legs were noted.
+The largest kit has a full tummy, and well-developed legs.
+It was obvious the smaller kits were peanuts when we checked the litter at birth.
+The larger solid blue baby (left side) was believed to be healthy at birth and was of similar size to the other solid baby, although more prominent eyes were noted.
+After one day, the kit was not gaining weight and weaker hind legs were noted.
 Also note the more pointed area just above the tail.
 Their bottoms should be nicely rounded, rather than pointy.
-The smaller peanut will most likely pass in the next 24 hours, while the larger one may live for several more days.
+The smaller peanut will most likely pass in the next 24 hours, while the larger ones may live for several more days.
 We will give them all the love and comfort they can have during their brief lives.

 Amy, the Big Bunny at Hot Cross Buns, enjoys raising the Buns (of course!), writing, crafting, woodworking, Bible studies, reading, gardening, being a wife and mom of five.
 Does she really have time to do it all?
 No, but she tries her best and drives her husband crazy in the process.
 She wishes to point out that she never said she enjoyed interior decorating (hopeless!) and organizing (that's her younger daughter's gift).
 Please don't expect a home worthy of a spread in House Beautiful when you arrive to pick up your Hot Cross Bun.